Anyox: Town and mines

 Granby Consolidated started construction of the town in 1912.
 By 1914, Anyox had grown to a population of almost 3,000 residents, as the mine and smelter were put into full operation; rich lodes of copper and other precious metals were mined from the nearby mountains.
 Granby Consolidated moved its copper mining interests here from Phoenix, British Columbia.
 Copper was mined from the Hidden Creek and Bonanza deposits and smelted on site.
-Coal to fuel the smelter was shipped from the company built and owned town of Granby on Vancouver Island and Fernie in southeastern British Columbia.
+Coal to fuel the smelter was shipped from the company built and owned town of Union Bay on Vancouver Island and Fernie in southeastern British Columbia.

 Anyox had no rail or road links to the rest of British Columbia, and all connections were served by ocean steamers, which traveled to Prince Rupert (145 km southwest) and Vancouver.

 The company town was a very large operation, with onsite railways, machine shops, curling rink, golf course and a hospital.
 In the spring of 1918, Granby Consolidated built the first wooden tennis court in Canada for additional recreation.
 The same year, incoming ships brought the Spanish flu epidemic to Anyox.
 Charles Clarkson Rhodes, the Chief Accountant for the Granby Consolidated operations in Anyox, died on October 29, 1918, while he was helping to treat patients in the Anyox Hospital.
 Dozens of workers and residents of Anyox died from the flu epidemic.

 In the early 1920s, the concrete pioneer and dam engineer John S. Eastwood designed a hydroelectric dam, which, at 156 ft high, was the tallest dam in Canada for many years.
 Anyox was partially destroyed by forest fires in 1923, but the townsite was rebuilt, and mining operations continued.
 Acid rain from the smelter denuded trees on nearby hillsides, which became bare.

 The Great Depression drove down the demand for copper.
 This was effectively the beginning of the end for Anyox.
 Operations continued but were steadily scaled down while the company stockpiled 100000000 lb of copper, three years of production, which it was unable to sell.
 The mine shut down in 1935, and the town was abandoned.
 Salvage operations in the 1940s removed most machinery and steel from the town, and two forest fires, in 1942 and 1943, burned all of the remaining wood structures.

 During its 25 year existence, Anyox's mines and smelters produced 140000 oz of gold, 8000000 oz of silver and 760000000 lb of copper.